russellballestrini/nested-lookup/README.rst

   Returns a `list` of matching values.

 *nested_update:*
-  Given a document, find all occurances of the given key set the given value.
-  Returns a copy of the document.
+  Given a document, find all occurences of the given key and update the value By default returns a copy of the document, to mutate the original one instead - please specify `in_place=True` argument.

 *nested_delete:*
-  Given a document, find all occurances of the given key and delete it.
+  Given a document, find all occurrences of the given key and delete it.
   Returns a copy of the document.

 *get_all_keys:*